 This website may provide links to certain websites sponsored and maintained by third parties.
-Such websites are publicly available and Enron Group is providing access to such websites through this website solely as a convenience to you.
-Enron Group makes no representations or warranties concerning the content of such websites and the fact that access to such websites is provided does not constitute any endorsement, authorization or sponsorship of such websites or their sponsors by Enron Group nor is their any affiliation between Enron Group and such sponsors and such sponsors do not endorse, authorize or sponsor this website.
-You understand and agree that you will use or rely on such websites solely at your own risk and Enron Group does not grant to you any rights in respect of such websites.
-You may choose to provide the Enron Group with information about yourself in the course of using this website.
-By doing so, you expressly consent to the Enron Group (i) using this data to assess the function and performance of this website, to assess the needs of our customers, to market Enron Group products and services and for the other purposes set out in this paragraph 6; (ii) transferring this data to other members of the Enron Group throughout the world for the purposes specified in (i) above.
-Any information which you provide will only be used by the Enron Group and will not be sold or made available to third parties save for the purpose of processing such data or providing services on behalf of the Enron Group or to enable the Enron Group to supply Enron Group products and services, and market such products and services.
+Such websites are publicly available and the Enron Group is providing access to such websites through this website solely as a convenience to you.
+The Enron Group makes no representations or warranties concerning the content of such websites and the fact that access to such websites is provided does not constitute any endorsement, authorization or sponsorship of such websites or their sponsors by the Enron Group nor is there any affiliation between the Enron Group and such sponsors and such sponsors do not endorse, authorize or sponsor this website.
+You understand and agree that you will use or rely on such websites solely at your own risk and the Enron Group does not grant to you any rights in respect of such websites.
+You may choose to provide the Enron Groupwith information about yourself in the course of using this website.
+By doing so, you expressly consent to the Enron Group (i) using this data to assess the function and performance of this website, to assess the needs of its customers, to market the Enron Group’s products and services and for the other purposes set out in this paragraph 6; and (ii) transferring this data to other members of the Enron Group throughout the world for the purposes specified in (i) above.
+Any information which you provide will only be used by the Enron Group and will not be sold or made available to third parties save for the purpose of processing such data or providing services on behalf of the Enron Group or to enable Enron Group to supply the Enron Group’s products and services, and market such products and services to you.

 The terms of this Legal and Privacy statement are governed by English law and by using this website you submit to the exclusive jurisdiction of the English Courts.